ExpediaGroup/apiary-data-lake/VARIABLES.md

 ### apiary_customer_condition

-A string that defines a list of conditions that restrict which objects in an Apiary schema's S3 bucket may be read cross-a count by accounts in the `customer_accounts` list.
+A string that defines a list of conditions that restrict which objects in an Apiary schema's S3 bucket may be read cross-account by accounts in the `customer_accounts` list.
-The string is a semicolon-delimted list of comma-delimited strings that specify conditions that are valid in AWS S3 bucket policy
+The string is a semicolon-delimited list of comma-delimited strings that specify conditions that are valid in AWS S3 bucket policy
 [Condition](https://docs.aws.amazon.com/AmazonS3/latest/userguide/amazon-s3-policy-keys.html) sections.
 This condition is applied to every Apiary schema's S3 bucket policy.

 An example entry to limit access to: